 “Dogs Like Merf Dinosaurpizza” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Merf is a rescue off the street.
 He was in bad shape and had an eye injury so severe that the shelter had to remove his eye.
 Through Embark we have learned that he is a pure bred Shih Tzu, but his legs are very short for his breed.
 He looks like a Shih Tzu wiener dog.
 He adheres to schedules like Rain Man and has strange OCD behaviors like having to turn around in a circle before going outside.
 He is afraid of toys that squeak.
 He has 30 neckties.
 He is also the sweetest dog I have ever known.”

 This dog has been viewed and been given 241 wags

 This ancient breed is the perfect lapdog.
 Sweet and easygoing, they want nothing more than to be close to their humans.

 Start a conversation!
 Message this dog’s humans.

 Would you like more information?
 You can contact us at:

 Our algorithms predict this is the most likely family tree to explain Merf Dinosaurpizza’s breed mix, but this family tree may not be the only possible one.Learn more about Embark